• Skip to primary navigation

 (4) * Negi can be mixed with the batter or added on top with the fillings- either way, it won't make much of a difference.

-(7) *Scoop about ⅓ tsp coconut oil into each mold with a spoon.
+(7) *Scoop about ⅓ teaspoon coconut oil into each mold with a spoon.
 Using chopticks, I dip folded paper towel into coconut oil to coat the pan.
 You can also purchase a takoyaki oil brush.

 (8) *I usually turn off the takoyaki cooker at this point so I don't have to rush and the coconut oil doesn't smoke.
 Note: in summer, your coconut oil may already be liquified in the jar.
 Still heat up oil for about one minute.